EDINBURGH WORLD HERITAGE STAFF

 Nicholas Hotham – Head of External Relations

 Nicholas joined the team in January 2016 and is responsible for promoting the Edinburgh World Heritage site to a broad range of residents, stakeholders and visitors.
-He holds an MA in History and Art History from the University of Cambridge and is currently completing a Masters in International Heritage Management at the Ironbridge International Institute, University of Birmingham.
+He holds an MA in History and Art History from the University of Cambridge and a Masters in International Heritage Management from the Ironbridge International Institute, University of Birmingham.
 His previous roles have included Communications Director for Procter & Gamble International based in Geneva, Switzerland and Marketing Director for Procter & Gamble UK and Ireland, based in Weybridge, Surrey.
 His duties include overseeing all of Edinburgh World Heritage’s fundraising, membership and external stakeholder relations as well as guiding it’s media and digital outreach activities.

 Contact: email@example.com (0131 220 7735)